-Heba elCheikh is a cultural manager, Thai masseuse and travel writer.
+Heba ElCheikh (born in 1981 in Egypt)Heba elCheikh is an outdoor art producer, cultural manager, Thai masseuse and travel and life experience writer.

-Having traveled to Morocco, France, Spain, Kenya, Italy, England, Belgium, Germany, Syria, Indonesia, Thailand and the USA, Heba ElCheikh published fieldwork-based articles in French and Arabic weeklies and magazines and covers arts and traveling, and tackles local community life style, culture and legacy.
+Having traveled to Morocco, France, Spain, Kenya, Italy, England, Belgium, Germany, Syria, Indonesia, Thailand and the USA, Heba ElCheikh published fieldwork-based articles in French and Arabic weeklies and magazines and covers arts and traveling, and tackles local community lifestyle, culture, and legacy.

 Human well-being has always been her concern in life.
-After a two-days training in traditional Thai Massage, an alternative and holistic treatment, by the inspiring meditator and masseur Amr Maghraby, She was delighted to discover that her interest into increasing the well-being reaches beyond the intellectual impact and the arts, to the physical and psychological levels.
-She was positively overwhelmed by the discovery of the great feeling of helping people to boost their energy and wellbeing by using the powerful, yet direct and simple force of my hands.
+After a two-day training in traditional Thai Massage, an alternative and holistic treatment, by the inspiring meditator and masseur Amr Maghraby, She was delighted to discover that her interest into increasing the well-being reaches beyond the intellectual impact and the arts, to the physical and psychological levels.
+She was positively overwhelmed by the discovery of the great feeling of helping people to boost their energy and wellbeing by using the powerful, yet the direct and simple force of my hands.

 Inspired and motivated She traveled to Thailand in October in 2013 to complete her advanced Thai Therapeutic Massage course to become a certified masseuse.
 She had the chance to be trained by the humble and great therapists of the Old Northern Medicine Hospital of Chiang Mai .